 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sandersville is worth considering.

-Sandersville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Sandersville does not have a public transit system used by locals to get to and from work.

-The population of Sandersville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Sandersville, 21.49% have at least a bachelor's degree.
+The education level of Sandersville citizens is a little higher than the average for US cities and towns: 21.49% of adults in Sandersville have at least a bachelor's degree.

 The per capita income in Sandersville in 2022 was $28,223, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,892 for a family of four.
 However, Sandersville contains both very wealthy and poor people as well.